 (MATH2150 Applied Matrix Algebra cannot be used as a free elective.
 The material is redundant for Biological Engineering students.)

 Semester offerings for courses may change without notice.
-Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in the elective lists within this program guide.
+Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.